swertschak/wikijournals-server/README.md

 - Download the full package form github (the complete wikijournals directory)
 - Copy the wikijournals directory onto the htdocs dircetory of your webserver
 - Start the webserver and the database server, if the are not on
+- Create a database and a database user for wikijournals (you can also use the root user, but this is not recommended)
 - Call the url <www-root>/wikijournals/installation in the browser
 - Follow the installation steps of the installer
 - If the installer ends succesfully please copy the LocalSettings.php from the config directory of the installation directory into the main wikijournals directory